sdiehl28/baseball-analytics/README.md

 ### Field Names

 The field names in both datasets are based on standard baseball statistic abbreviations.
-See for example: https://en.wikipedia.org/wiki/Baseball_statistics or http://m.mlb.com/glossary/standard-stats
+See for example: https://en.wikipedia.org/wiki/Baseball_statistics.

-The field names have been changed as little as possible to remain familiar and yet meet Pandas and SQL naming conventions.
-They have also been changed to ensure that fields with the same name in different csv files have the same meaning.
+The field names have been changed as little as possible to remain familiar.
+Field name changes include:

-The field names in Lahman are changed from CamelCase to snake_case.
-The field names created by the Retrosheet parsers are changed from upper case to lower case.
-Invalid identifiers, such as 2B and 3B are changed to double and triple.
+* columns in different csv files with the same meaning, now have the same column name

-Lahman and Retrosheet use respectively:
+* CamelCase is converted to snake_case

-* for ground into double play: gidp and gdp
+* '2B' and '3B' are changed to 'double' and 'triple' to make them valid identifiers
-* for hit by pitch: hbp and hp
+* Retrosheet's 'gdp' is changed to match Lahman's 'gidp'

-The Retrosheet field names will be changed to match the Lahman field names, namely gidp and hbp.
+* Retrosheet's 'hp' is changed to match Lahman's 'hbp'

 ### Data Wrangling

-Custom parsing of dates and times will be performed.
-Data will be restructured.
-Values that represent null will be converted to Pandas null (np.nan).
+Retrosheet data is restructured.
+Custom parsing of dates and times is performed.
 And more.

 Data will be cleaned so that "primary keys" are unique.
-Extremely few records require this type of modification, but as most data processing relies on having a set of fields which uniquely identify a record, this cleaning is required.
+Extremely few records require this type of cleaning, but as most data processing relies on having a set of fields which uniquely identify a record, this cleaning is required.

 Pandas datatypes will be optimized to save space and more accurately describe the attribute.
 For example, the number of hits in a game is always between 0 and 255, so a uint8 can be used rather than an int64.
 Likewise, for integer fields with missing values, the new Pandas Int64 (and similar) can be used instead of requiring a float datatype.